cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/trollhelperota.md

 A11 and earlier devices are supported on iOS 15.0 to 15.5 beta 4 and 15.6 beta 1 to 15.6 beta 5

-A12 and later devices are supported on iOS 14.0 to 15.6.1
+A12 and later devices are supported on iOS 14.0 beta 2 to 15.6.1

 :::